 The College of Teacher Education has its origin from the College of Agriculture.
 It first started as Bachelor of Science in Agricultural Education (BSAEd).
 To be abreast with the thrust of the government, the College of Education was separated as a college.
 With Dr. Wilhelmina B. Manzano as the Program Chair, the college offered Bachelor of Secondary Education (BSE) major in Social Science in 1989.
 Then in 1993, Bachelor of Elementary Education (BEED) major in Social Science and HELE was opened and in 1997, English and Filipino majors were offered.
 But because of low number of enrollees, Social Science major and HELE were phased out.
 Later in 2012, the College of Education was renamed College of Teacher Education through Dr. Panfilo Canay, the Dean of the College of Education (now College of Teacher Education) in CSU-Andrews.

-At present, the College of Teacher Education offers Bachelor of Elementary Education and Bachelor in Secondary Education Major in English and Filipino.
+At present, the College of Teacher Education offers Bachelor in Elementary Education and Bachelor in Secondary Education Major in English and Filipino.
 The High School Department is under the College of Education as its Laboratory school.
-Dr. Susan B. Bucaneg now heads the College of Teacher Education as the Associate Dean and Mr. Danilo Tamayo in the Laboratory High School as the Head Master.
+Dr. Susan B. Bucaneg now heads the College of Teacher Education as the College Dean and Mr. Romar Banadero in the Laboratory High School as the Head Master.

 At present, the College of Teacher Education holds the biggest number of students and enrollees.